amitmerchant1990/how-products-got-their-name/README.md

 The name "Ruby" originated during an online chat session between Yukihiro Matsumoto (Developer of Ruby) and Keiju Ishitsuka on February 24, 1993, before any code had been written for the language.
 Initially two names were proposed: "Coral" and "Ruby".
 Matsumoto chose the latter in a later e-mail to Ishitsuka.
 Matsumoto later noted a factor in choosing the name "Ruby" – it was the birthstone of one of his colleagues.

 [Translated chat](http://blade.nagaokaut.ac.jp/cgi-bin/scat.rb/ruby/ruby-talk/88819) when name was decided and email they've shared.
 The original conversation was in Japanese.

 ### Scala (Programming language)

 The name Scala is a portmanteau of scalable and language, signifying that it is designed to grow with the demands of its users.

+### Ubuntu (Operation system)

+The OS was named after the Southern African philosophy of [ubuntu](https://en.wikipedia.org/wiki/Ubuntu_(philosophy)) (literally, 'human-ness'), which Canonical Ltd. suggests can be loosely translated as "humanity to others" or "I am what I am because of who we all are".

+### Debian (Operation system)

+Debian was first announced on August 16, 1993, by Ian Murdock, who initially called the system 'the Debian Linux Release'.
+The word 'Debian' was formed as a portmanteau of the first name of his then-girlfriend Debra Lynn and his own first name.

+### MySQL (Database management system)

+[Michael "Monty" Widenius](https://en.wikipedia.org/wiki/Michael_Widenius) is one of the founder of MySQL and one of his daughter's name is My(after whom MySQL was named).

+### Apache Cassandra (NoSQL Database)

+As per Greek mythology, [Cassandra](https://en.wikipedia.org/wiki/Cassandra) was the daughter of King Priam of Troy.
+She could accurately predict the future but nobody believed her.
+It's not entirely clear whether the name was  given to the data store because of this, but one reasoning is that NOSQL database solutions are inevitable for today's and future data needs, but there is a big resistance (or disbelief) from the traditional RDBMS world.

+### Git (Version control system)

+Linus Torvalds (Developer of Git) has quipped about the name git, which is British English slang for a stupid or unpleasant person.
+Torvalds said: "I'm an egotistical bastard, and I name all my projects after myself.
+First 'Linux', now 'git'.The man page describes git as "the stupid content tracker".

 ### Django (Python framework)